iotflows/iotflows-js/README.md

 https://iotflows.com

-IoTFlows Open Source JavaScript SDK.
+IoTFlows Open Source JavaScript WebSocket SDK.

 With this tool you can:
 1. Publish secure real-time data streams.